pgailinas/videoqa-representation-comparison/README.md

 The objective of this project is to compare pretrained and self-supervised video representations for downstream multiple-choice VideoQA.
-Learned autoencoder representations are evaluated against pretrained CLIP video representations using a common text representation and evaluation framework.
+Learned autoencoder video representations are evaluated against pretrained CLIP video representations using a shared CLIP text embedding dataset, a common downstream classifier, and an identical evaluation framework.

 ## Experimental Framework